fbpx

 You don’t have to worry about these containers taking up too much space as they are small enough that they won’t be noticed during the cold months of winter while still providing protection from frost or snowfall for the developing seedlings inside.
 As soon as temperatures begin warming up in late winter/early spring, keep an eye out for signs of growth, such as sprouts emerging from the topsoil or leaves beginning to unfurl from their protective covering below ground level – this means it’s time to move those containers outdoors.

-Milkweed seedling
+milkweed seedling

 Caring for winter sown containers outdoors